strapi/documentation/docusaurus/docs/dev-docs/migration/v4/migration-guide-4.11.3-to-4.11.4.md

 :::note
 Review Workflows is an <EnterpriseBadge /> edition feature.
-This migration guide has no impact on community edition users.
+This migration guide has no impact on Community Edition users.
 :::

 ## Webhook payload changes